 - Phillip Island is another popular day trip from Melbourne: Phillip Island from Melbourne

-- And your third day trip should go to the scenic area of Yarra Valley.
-Yarra Valley and Dandenong Ranges from Melbourne
+- And your third day trip should go to the scenic Yarra Valley: Yarra Valley and Dandenong Ranges from Melbourne

 - If you want to learn about Melbourne and its sights see my post Sightseeing in Melbourne.